RezaShahrestani/programme/legacy/javascript/javascript2/week1/lesson-plan.md

 1. Create a `ul`
 2. Loop through the podcasts
-3. For every podast:
+3. For every podcast:
-   1. Creat an `li`
+   1. Create an `li`
    2. Create an `h1` element
    3. Change the innerHTML of the `h1` to equal the name of the current podcast
    4. Append the `h1` to the `li`